antoineol/teacher-agenda/readme.md

 ## TODO

-- StorageDao: modify to cache the values even after the Http has answered.
-Currently, share() only caches when the request is in progress.
+- Remove entry
+- Edit entry
 - persist in local storage
-- Remove entry
+- Add students
-- Navigate between days
+- handle the case when the price changes from a date for a given student
+- For each student, add an amount paid + render in the agenda until which day it was paid
+- Enrich with income calculations

 - Later: allow to choose multiple dates for an entry (ex: repeat Tuesday + Thursday)